 In addition to the above mentioned features that are available out-of-the box, it's possible to report additional data to categorize requests via request attributes, to allow deeper analysis and enhance the capability of request naming rules.
 This is configurable at the user level.

-With Dynatrace Log Analytics, you gain direct access to the log content of all your system's mission-critical processes.
+With Dynatrace Log Monitoring, you gain direct access to the log content of all your system's mission-critical processes.
 It's easy to search for specific log messages that you're interested in.
 Log content can be filtered based on keywords or timeframe.
 You can even analyze multiple log files simultaneously—even when log files are stored across multiple hosts.

 Most significantly, Dynatrace artificial intelligence automatically correlates relevant log messages with any problems that it detects in your environment.
 Relevant log messages that are associated with problems are then factored into problem root-cause analysis.

 Log Monitoring enables you to store all logs centrally within external storage.
 This makes log data available independent of log files themselves.
 This can be beneficial in the following situations: